 No matter which solution you choose, you’re going to have to bring your hardware in something, right?

-If you are in need of a drum rug, here’s some of my best picks.
+If you are in need of a drum rug, here are some of my best picks.
 If you want to get a little more serious about it, here’s some hardware bags and cases I recommend.

 These cases provide excellent protection and stand up to the roughness of the road.
-They are fitted with straps and plastic buckles, and are also designed to be stackable.
+They are fitted with straps and plastic buckles and are also designed to be stackable.

-3. ATA Road Cases For Drums
+3) ATA Road Cases

 Buying road cases will be the best investment you will make as a drummer, whether it’s for your touring kit or for a brand new drum set that you want to keep safe.

 Finding a company that makes these cases is your best bet.
 You can have them pre-made, but I find that you are sometimes gambling with sizes and quality.

 You can easily make a large cable trunk hold whichever drums you like with a little plywood, felt fabric, and spray glue.

 On my road cases, I actually fitted a Pelican Lid Organizer to hold all my extra wing nuts, bolts, lugs, cables, and more.
 It didn’t take much time and only cost me around $40.
 You can get your own Pelican lid organizer here.